Rakshya8/NLP_Assignments/README.md

 - Users input a prompt in A2 and receive generated text from the language model.

-## 7. Deployment

-### 7.1 Hosting Environment

-- The web application is deployed on a hosting platform (e.g., Heroku, AWS, etc.).

-### 7.2 Dependencies

-- List of dependencies is outlined in `requirements.txt`.

-### 7.3 Configuration

-- Configuration settings are managed through environment variables.

-## 8. Troubleshooting

-### 8.1 Common Issues

-- Common issues users might encounter, along with possible solutions.

-### 8.2 Debugging Tips

-- Tips for developers to debug and troubleshoot issues.

-## 9. Appendix

-### 9.1 Glossary of Terms

-- **Flask:** A web framework for Python.

-- **LSTM (Long Short-Term Memory):** A type of recurrent neural network (RNN) architecture capable of learning long-term dependencies.

-- **Embeddings:** Distributed representations of words in a vector space.

-- **Checkpoint:** A snapshot of a pre-trained model's parameters that can be loaded for further use.

-- **Tokenization:** The process of breaking down text into smaller units, such as words or subwords.

-### 9.2 Version History

-- **Version 1.0 (January 2024):**
-  - Initial release of the web application.

 ## Demo of website
 ![website_demo](https://github.com/Rakshya8/NLP_Assignments/assets/45217500/478bcf09-cb22-498b-a36c-559e7e516c46)